DonniH/iClassified/README.md

 Your reader is not plugged in correctly

 ### Authentication Failed
 Your using a high security iClass card, iClassified can't read those card.
-Secured security :+1:
+Security secured:+1: